kaitlynstrickfaden/edger/README.md

 ```

 You also need to download ExifTool and list it in your environmental variables.
 You can download ExifTool for your system [here](https://exiftool.org/install.html).
-Check to see if your computer can navigate to it by typing running the command `exiftool` in the command prompt on your machine.
+Check to see if your computer can navigate to it by running the command `exiftool` in the command prompt on your machine.

 ### Installing